-In the declaration of another_function, we place one argument named x.
-We specify the type of x as i32.
-When we pass 5 to another_function, the println! macro puts 5 where the pair of curly braces were in the format string.
+In the declaration of another_function, one argument named x is placed.
+The type of x is specified as i32.
+When 5 is passed to another_function, the println! macro puts 5 where the pair of curly braces were in the format string.

-In function signatures, we must declare the type.
-This is a deliberate decision in the design of Rust; requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code in order to figure out what you mean.
+In function signatures, you must declare the type.
+This is a deliberate decision in Rust’s design: requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what you mean.

 When you want a function to have multiple arguments, just separate them inside the function signature with commas, like this: